 If you’re short on time, here’s a quick answer: the number of required volunteer hours for high school graduation varies widely, with most schools requiring between 20-100 hours total over 4 years.
-Some states like Florida and Maryland mandate service hours, while other schools set their own requirements.
+Some states like Maryland mandate service hours, while other schools set their own requirements.

 Volunteer Hour Requirements Vary by State and School

 High school students across the United States are often encouraged or required to complete a certain number of volunteer hours as part of their graduation requirements.
 However, the number of volunteer hours required can vary significantly depending on the state and even the individual school.

 It’s important for students and parents to understand the specific requirements in their area in order to plan and fulfill these obligations.

 View this post on Instagram

 Several states have implemented mandatory community service hour requirements for high school students.
 For example, in Florida, students need to complete a minimum of 75 hours of community service in order to in order to qualify for a Florida Bright Futures Scholarship.

 These state-level mandates are in place to encourage students to give back to their communities and gain valuable life experiences.

 It is worth noting that the specific details and regulations regarding these requirements can vary within each state.
 Some states may have additional criteria, such as specifying the types of volunteer activities that qualify or requiring students to complete a certain number of hours each year.

 Aside from state-level mandates, school districts and individual schools may also have their own volunteer hour requirements.
 This means that students within the same state may have different obligations based on their specific educational institution.